atom501/v-img/README.md

     - Using AVX2 simd intrinsics to intersect 2 sibling AABB with 1 ray at once
     - SAH BVH with multi-threaded construction
     - Multi-importance sampling for better render quality
+    - Russian roulette to stop paths with low contribution

 - **Materials**
     - Disney BSDF for variety of materials